ros-navigation/docs.nav2.org/docs/setup_guides/transformation/setup_transforms.md

 All other statically defined transforms (e.g. `base_link` => `base_laser`, `base_link` => `wheels`, `wheels` => `IMU`, etc) is what we will be talking about for the rest of this guide.
 This transformation tree is used by Nav2 to properly relate the information from sensors or other frame of interest to the rest of the robot.
 The transformation between these two coordinate frames is usually provided to Nav2 through the Robot State Publisher and the Universal Robot Descriptor File (URDF).
 In cases where there are more sensor coordinate frames on your platform, then a transform tree from `base_link` to each sensor coordinate frame needs to be published.

-#### SEE ALSO
+!!! info "See also"

     For a more in-depth discussion on the usage of transforms and how these are used to estimate the current state of your robot, we highly recommend having a look at the State Estimation topic in [Navigation Concepts](../../concepts/index.md#concepts).

 ## Conclusion